Markov chain Monte Carlo estimation of default and recovery: dependent via the latent systematic factor: LGD Model

 {\bf Algorithm 1} ({\bf Quantile given parameters})

-\begin{enumerate} \item Draw a single independent sample from the standard normal for the systematic factor $X$. \item For each borrower $j=1,\ldots,J$: draw an independent sample from the standard normal distribution for the idiosyncratic default risk factor $Z^C_j$; compute $C_j$ as in (2); and let $I_j=1$ if $C_j<\Phi^{-1}(p)$ and $I_j=0$ otherwise. \item Draw an independent sample from the standard normal distribution for the idiosyncratic recovery factor $Z_j$ and compute $R_j=\mu +\sigma\sqrt{\omega}X+\sigma\sqrt{1-\omega}Z_j$. \item Compute loss $L$ for the entire portfolio using (1).
-This is a sample from the loss distribution. \item Repeat steps 1-4 to obtain $N$ samples of $L$ with $N$ sufficiently large for high quantile calculations. \item Estimate $Q_q({\bm \theta})$ using obtained samples of $L$ in the standard way. \end{enumerate}
+\begin{enumerate} \item Draw a single independent sample from the standard normal distribution for the systematic factor $X$. \item For each borrower $(j=1,\ldots ,J)$, draw an independent sample from the standard normal distribution for the idiosyncratic default risk factor $Z^C_j$; calculate $C_j$ as in (2); and let $I_j=1$ if $C_j<\Phi^{-1}(p)$ and $I_j=0$ otherwise. \item Draw an independent sample from the standard normal distribution for the idiosyncratic recovery factor $Z_j$ and calculate $R_j=\mu +\sigma\sqrt{\omega}X+\sigma\sqrt{1-\omega}Z_j$. \item Find loss $L$ for the entire portfolio using (\ref{portfolioLoss_eq}).
+This is a sample from the loss distribution $F_L(\cdot|\bm\theta)$. \item Repeat steps 1-4 to obtain $N$ samples of $L$ with $N$ sufficiently large for high quantile calculations (i.e. numerical error due to finite number of simulations is small enough). \item Estimate $Q_q({\bm \theta})$ using obtained samples of $L$ in the standard way (e.g. using sample with the index $\lceil Nq\rceil$ after sorting in the ascending order). \end{enumerate}

-In practice, the parameters ${{\bm \theta }}$ are unknown and it is important to account for this uncertainty when the capital charge is estimated, especially for small datasets.
+In practice, the parameters ${{\bm \theta }}$ are unknown and it is important to account for this uncertainty when the quantile is estimated, especially in the case of small datasets.
 A standard frequentist approach to estimate this uncertainty is based on limiting results of normally distributed MLEs for large datasets.
-Then information matrix is used to estimate the covariances between MLEs.
+Then information matrix (calculated from the second order derivatives of the likelihood) is used to estimate the covariances between MLEs.
 In this paper we take Bayesian approach, because dataset is small and the distribution of parameter uncertainty is very different form normal.
-Estimation of the quantile accounting for parameter uncertainty under a Bayesian framework will be discussed in Section 4.
+Estimation of the quantile accounting for parameter uncertainty under the Bayesian inference framework will be discussed in Section 4.